Mercator (retail): Slovenia

-Mercator's online store, which has been successfully running for more than two decades, is becoming an essential part of Mercator's digital transformation.
-Its goal is to solidify Mercator's omnipresence or omni-channel approach and secure Mercator's position as the customer's first choice in any given place and at any given moment.
-Mercator continuously improves its offer so as to make it attractive and tailored to online customers and their buying habits.
+Mercator has operated its online store for over twenty years.
+It is a key part of the company's digital strategy, aimed at providing a consistent shopping experience across all platforms.
+The company continues to update its services to better match the habits of online shoppers.

 Mercator is investing heavily in the digitisation of its business processes and in digital communication, which it considers to be one of its strategic segments.
 Thus, in 2021, Mercator introduced a new digital communication channel and an innovative ecosystem that provides users with a holistic experience both inside and outside the digital environment, and goes beyond the limits of traditional communication.
 Mercator was the first retailer to launch its own media, the content video platform www.msoseska.tv.
 It is aimed at a broad spectrum of users, regardless of their age and lifestyle, who want to view short and useful content – not only for entertainment, but also whenever they need advice, want to save time, or want to make their work easier.
 Certain pieces of content on M Soseska (M Neighbourhood) also reflect Mercator's involvement in the Slovenian culture and sports, which Mercator has been supporting for many years.